davimiku/unknown-lang/docs/examples.md

 ```
 // `print` is a built-in function
 // Text within quote marks are strings
+print 1
 print "Hello World"
 ```

-The `print` function only accepts a String currently.
+The `print` function is currently a hard-coded builtin that only accepts a String, Int, Float, or Bool.

 ## Types